MicrosoftDocs/msix-docs/msix-src/msix-sdk/release-notes/sdk-release-notes-1.7.md

 With the SDK release (1.7), we heard the feedback from our partners and added more APIs to provide developers with more options and flexibility in handling MSIX packages.

 ## Create MSIX package using the MSIX SDK
-In this release you can now create a MSIX package using the MSIX SDK for Windows, MacOS and Linux.

-There are two ways to create a package
+In this release you can now create an MSIX package using the MSIX SDK for Windows, MacOS and Linux.
+There are two ways to create a package:

-1. Using the makemsix tool and specifying an input directory and the name of the output package. ```makemsix.exe pack -d <directory> -p <package> [options]```
+- Use the **makemsix** tool and specify an input directory and the name of the output package.

-2. Programmatically by using the IAppxPackaging APIs.
-Specifically IAppxPackageWriter IAppxPackageWriter3, IAppPackageWriterUtf8 and IAppxPackageWriter3Utf8.
-See [**PackSample**](https://github.com/microsoft/msix-packaging/tree/master/sample/PackSample) for an example on how to use the APIs.
+    ```console
+    makemsix.exe pack -d <directory> -p <package> [options]
+    ```

+- Use the `IAppxPackaging` APIs to create a package programmatically.
+Specifically, you can use `IAppxPackageWriter`, `IAppxPackageWriter3`, `IAppPackageWriterUtf8` and `IAppxPackageWriter3Utf8`.
+For an example that demonstrates how to use these APIs, see [**PackSample**](https://github.com/microsoft/msix-packaging/tree/master/sample/PackSample).

 ## Update to msix.dll

 This release adds the following interfaces to msix.dll:

-- IAppxManifestReader4
+- `IAppxManifestReader4`
-- IAppxPackageWriter
+- `IAppxPackageWriter`
-- IAppxPackageWriter3
+- `IAppxPackageWriter3`
-- IAppxManifestOptionalPackageInfo
+- `IAppxManifestOptionalPackageInfo`

 ## UTF8 API Variants